-- We do recommend you avoid eating foods high in sugar right before the test.
+- We recommend you avoid eating foods high in sugar right before the test.

 - Tell the front desk staff you are there for a glucose screen test when you sign in.
-(That way the time will go by while you wait for your appt.)
+You can drink the glucose and start the test while you wait for the appointment.

-- You will be given an orange glucose drink (like flat soda).
-Drink it all within a few minutes (don’t sip on it).
+- You will be given an orange glucose drink, which is like flat soda.
+Drink it all within a few minutes.
 Do not eat or drink anything until after your blood is drawn.

-- You are to have your blood drawn at 1 hr after you finish the drink.
-(If you are in a room, let someone know you need your blood drawn.)
+- You need your blood drawn at one hour after you finish the drink.
+Let someone know if you are in a room and it is time to have your blood drawn.

-- If we give you the orange glucose drink to take home, then follow instructions 1, 2,
+- If we give you the orange glucose drink to take home, follow instructions 1 and 2.

-- You must be in the office for your blood draw at 1 hr after finishing the drink.
+- You must be in the office for your blood draw one hour after finishing the drink.

-- Someone will call you if your glucose level is > 135, which means you will need a 3 hr. glucose tolerance test to see if you have Gestational Diabetes.
-If your glucose is > 190, we will not do a 3 hr test- you have Gestational Diabetes and will be called with instructions.
+- Someone will call you if your glucose level is above 135, which means you will need a three-hour glucose tolerance test to see if you have gestational diabetes.
+If your glucose is above 190, we will not do a three-hour test because you have gestational diabetes and will be called with instructions.
 Most glucose screens are normal.
-If you have an early screen that was normal, you will have another one at 28wks.
+If you have an early screen that was normal, you will have another one at 28 weeks.

-Make your 6 week postpartum appointment in the morning.
-Three days before your 6 week check up appointment eat a high carbohydrate diet (potatoes, rice, breads, fruits, juices) and a candy bar or can of regular pop a day.
+Make your six week postpartum appointment in the morning.
+Three days before your six week check up appointment, eat a high carbohydrate diet of potatoes, rice, breads, fruits, and juices, as well as a candy bar or can of regular pop per day.
 No eating or drinking after midnight before your appointment.

 The day of your appointment:

-- Check your fasting blood sugar (no eating or drinking) with your glucometer- tell your provider the value at your visit so it can be recorded in your chart.
+- Check your fasting blood sugar before eating or drinking with your glucometer.
+Tell your provider the value at your visit so it can be recorded in your chart.

 - Drink the 75-gram glucose solution we gave you to keep in your refrigerator.

-- Your blood needs to be drawn in the office exactly 2 hours after you finish drinking the solution.
+- Your blood must be drawn in the office exactly two hours after you finish drinking the solution.